 Target’s Data Sciences team employs a uniquely capable and brilliant team of engineers, data scientists and analysts.
 They’re responsible for creating the tools and data products that enable business partners to make sound, data-based decisions, and they help develop the technology that personalizes the guest experience—from product recommendations to relevant ad content.

 The Pulse team sat down with three Data Sciences pros to find out what’s interesting and exciting about working with data at Target.
-Hear from Brindha, Senior Manager, Business Intelligence Engineering, Janet, Director, Data Science & Engineering and Kristina, Principal Data Scientist on what it’s like to work on Target’s Data Sciences team.
+Hear from Brindha, Senior Manager, Business Intelligence Engineering, Janet, Director, Data Sciences and Kristina, Principal Data Scientist on what it’s like to work on Target’s Data Sciences team.